sjensen88/HTML-and-CSS-Projects/README.md

 Portfolio Website

-Created a development portfolio website using HTML, CSS and Javascript.
-It features a slideshow which presents snippets of my work as well as a popup contact form.
+Created a development portfolio website using HTML and styled with CSS.
+It features a slideshow which presents snippets of my work as well as a pop-up contact form, both of which were built using JavaScript.

 Responsive Layout Design